rodvand/netbox-paloalto/README.md

-# Palo Alto Networks firewall plugin
+# Palo Alto Networks firewall/Panorama NetBox plugin

 This plugin enables you to list firewall rules defined on your Palo Alto Networks firewall or Panorama management server directly in Netbox.
-The URL <NETBOX>/plugin/paloalto/<object> will list all firewall rules associated with object (see limitations further down).
+The URL `<NETBOX>/plugin/paloalto/<object>` will list all firewall rules associated with object (see limitations further down).

 ## Compatibility
 Netbox 2.8 and higher.